I am part of the Penn State Berks Human Movement Research Center (HMRC).

 Virtual Shuffleboard and Air Hockey

 Analysis of the performance of repeated, skilled tasks can elicit information about the underlying motor control system.
 The stability measurement of the control system may correlate with the health of the user.
 These measurements may be tracked over time to monitor degradation due to a degenerative illness or monitor improvement after an intervention.
 Within a session, we may be able to detect when learning ends and when fatigue begins to set in.

 The system is being extended to a 2D “Air Hockey Table” implementation.
-This system will allow for more complex experiments to take place.
+This system will allow for more complex experiments to be conducted.